Huang Shanshan

-Huang Shanshan (黄珊汕 (黃珊汕, Huáng Shānshàn); born January 18, 1986, in Fujian) is a female Chinese trampoline gymnast who won bronze in the individual competition at the 2004 Summer Olympics.
+Huang Shanshan (黄珊汕 (黃珊汕, Huáng Shānshàn); born January 18, 1986, in Fuzhou) is a female Chinese trampoline gymnast who won bronze in the individual competition at the 2004 Summer Olympics.
 In the 2012 Summer Olympics, she finished in second place.

 Career

 At the 2003 Trampoline World Championships, Huang was the first Chinese trampolinist to make a world final, qualifying in third place and finishing eighth.

 During the 2006 Trampoline World Cup, she won titles in two individual competitions held in Switzerland and Germany.
 At the 2008 Olympic Games, she failed to advance to the finals due to a fall in the qualification round.

 In the 2012 Summer Olympics, she placed second in the preliminary and final competition winning a silver medal.